-When we speak of the capacity of a system to transmit information, some sort of quantitative measure of information must be specified [5].
+When we speak of the capacity of a system to transmit information, some sort of quantitative measure of information must be specified (Hartley 1928) .
 In the first place, there must be a group of physical symbols, such as words, dots and dashes or the like, which convey certain meanings to the parties communicating.
 In any given communication, the sender mentally selects a particular symbol and by some bodily motion, as of his vocal mechanism, causes the attention of the receiver.
 By successive selections, a sequence of symbols is brought to the listener's attention.
-At each selection, all other symbols may be eliminated.
+At each selection, all of other symbols may be eliminated.
 As the selections proceed, more and more possible symbol sequences are eliminated, and we say that the information becomes more precise.
-In this study, as the most precise information of game, the evaluation function scores are used (e.g. [6]).
+In this study, as the most precise information of game, the evaluation function scores are used(e.g. Tsuruoka et al 2002).

-The main purpose of the present paper is twofold:

-(1) To derive the information dynamic model of uncertainty of game outcome.

-(2) To collect data of Congkak and Othello aiming at measuring their entertainment.
+The main purpose of the present paper is twofold: (1) to derive the information dynamic model on uncertainty of game outcome, and (2) to dig out data of Congkak and Othello with aiming at their future improvement regarding entertainment.

 II.
-MODELING
+Modeling

-The modeling procedure is summarized as follows:
+The modeling procedure of information dynamic model on uncertainty of game outcome is summarized as follows(Iida et al 2011a) :

 - (a) Assume a flow problem as the information dynamic model and solve it. - (b) Get the solutions, depending on the position and time. - (c) Examine whether any solution of the problem can correspond to game information. - (d) If so, visualize the assumed flow with some means.
-If not, return to the first step. - (e) Determine the correspondences between the flow solution and game information. - (f) Finally, obtain the mathematical expression of the information dynamic model.
+If not, return to the first step. - (e) Determine the correspondences between the flow solution and game information. - (f) Obtain the mathematical expression of the information dynamic model.

-The modeling procedure of information dynamics based on fluid mechanics has been established by [7].
-Another information dynamics model for the flow, in Fig.1, will be constructed by following the above procedure step by step.
+The modeling procedure of information dynamics based on fluid mechanics has been established by Iida et al (2011a).
+Another information dynamics model for a series of approximate solutions of the flow between two parallel flat walls, one of which is at rest, the other is suddenly accelerated from the rest to a constant velocity $U{0}$ Fig.1, will be constructed by following the above procedure step by step.

-Flow near a flat plate which is suddenly accelerated from rest and moves in its own plane with a constant velocity is solved by [8].
-For a brief sketch of the solution, see [9].
+Flow near a flat plate which is suddenly accelerated from rest and moves in its own plane with a constant velocity is solved by Stokes(1851).
+For a brief sketch of the solution, see Schlichting (1968).

-(a) Let us assume the flow between two parallel flat walls, one of which is at rest, the other is suddenly accelerated from the rest to a constant velocity U_0 as shown in Fig.1.
+(a) Let us assume the flow between two parallel flat walls, one of which is at rest, the other is suddenly accelerated from the rest to a constant velocity $U_0$ .
+Fig.1.

 Note that the walls are two-dimensional, horizontal and infinitely long.